 The leaves are alternate, round, light green, clasping the stem, palmately veined, the margins finely and bluntly to sharply toothed, the undersurface finely roughened or with soft, short hairs.

-Interestingly, the flowers on the lower parts of the stem are cleistogamous: They remain closed and are self-fertilizing, setting seed without ever opening up.
+- The flowers on the lower parts of the stem are cleistogamous (kly-STAH-guh-muss): They remain closed and are self-fertilizing, capable of setting seed without ever opening up.
 In this species, few of those seeds are viable, however.
-Flowers at the top of the stem are chasmogamous: They open up and expose pistils and stamens to the air, inviting the possibility of cross-pollination.
+Meanwhile, the flowers at the top of the stem are chasmogamous: (kaz-MAH-guh-muss): They open up and expose their pistils and stamens to the air, inviting the possibility of cross-pollination.

-Similar species: Five species of Triodanis occur in Missouri, as well as some hybrids that complicate their identification.
+Similar species: Five species of Triodanis occur in Missouri, all called Venus' looking glass.
+In addition to the "pure" species, they sometimes produce hybrids that complicate their identification.
+Here are the the other four species:

 Height: about 18 inches.